MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 ## Who knows whom

 **What do I need in order to use Who knows whom?​**<br>
-Who knows whom requires Office 365 Exchange.
+Who knows whom requires Microsoft 365 Exchange.
 The graph is built only on user accounts situated in the United States.
 Geo availability will expand as Sales Insights becomes available in more regions.
 Server-side sync is required for email introduction requests. ​

 **How do I enable Who knows whom?​**<br>
-Install [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)], opt in to Connection insights from the Office 365 admin, and enable the Who knows whom feature from **Settings** > **AI setup**.​
+Install [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)], opt in to Connection insights from the Microsoft 365 admin, and enable the Who knows whom feature from **Settings** > **AI setup**.​

 **How long will it take for results to appear?**<br>
 The graph requires approximately 24 hours to populate the results for the first time.
 Subsequent updates take 3-6 days based on new activities included in the graph.​